Pharmaceutical Compliance: What It Means for Your Lab Instrumentation

 Not only do you need to document everything, but the documentation needs to be readily available and properly displayed.

-Making sure all records and documentation are easily accessible to staff members, vendors, and inspectors is part of staying within the FDA’s Code of Federal Regulations.
+Making sure all records and documentation is easily accessible to staff members, vendors, and inspectors are part of staying within the FDA’s Code of Federal Regulations.
 Each logbook should be displayed on or near the equipment for easy access by anyone who needs to review it.
 Creating records and SOP documentation is time-consuming and requires a lot of work, but it makes everyone’s job a lot easier in the long run.